hops-ops/aws-irsa/README.md

-# configuration-irsa
+# configuration-aws-irsa

-`configuration-irsa` is a Crossplane configuration package that provisions IAM Roles for Service Accounts (IRSA) so Kubernetes workloads can assume AWS roles without shipping static credentials.
+`configuration-aws-irsa` is a Crossplane configuration package that provisions IAM Roles for Service Accounts (IRSA) so Kubernetes workloads can assume AWS roles without shipping static credentials.
 It publishes the `XIRSA` composite resource definition that standardises how teams request IAM access for a given service account.

 ## Features